tldr-pages/tldr/pages/common/cargo.md

 # cargo

 > Manage Rust projects and their module dependencies (crates).
-> This command also has documentation about its subcommands, e.g. `cargo build`.
+> Some subcommands such as `cargo build` have their own usage documentation.
 > More information: <https://crates.io/>.

 - Search for crates: